(045) 894 538

 NOTE: Please note Medical Card Application will not be processed unless all relevant information is included.

-3. Long Term Illness Book
+3. Long Term Illness Scheme

 People suffering from certain conditions (listed below), who are not already medical card holders, can get free drugs, medicines and medical and surgical appliances for the treatment of that condition.
 These are provided under the Long Term Illness Book.
 This scheme is administered by the Health Service Executive (HSE).